Nottingham-CTU/Extra-Calculation-Functions/README.md

 ## Project-level configuration options
 These settings are only available to administrators.

+### Automatically update calculated values
+If this setting is enabled, the data quality rule for *Incorrect values for calculated fields* will be automatically run to fix calculated values on 10% of page loads.

 ### Enable custom data lookup
 This setting enables the *datalookup* function and provides the options to configure data lookup settings.
 If custom data lookup is enabled, at least one custom data lookup must be defined.